France Gall: Death and legacy

-As a farewell to her career, a documentary movie was shot in 2001, France Gall par France Gall and millions watched the documentary when it was broadcast on French television that year.
-She staged and appeared in the 2007 France 2 documentary, Tous pour la musique, marking the 15th anniversary of Michel Berger's death.
+As a farewell to her career, France Gall par France Gall, a documentary movie was shot in 2001, and millions watched the documentary when it was broadcast on French television that year.
+She staged and appeared in the 2007 France 2 documentary Tous pour la musique, marking the 15th anniversary of Michel Berger's death.

 A long-term breast cancer survivor, Gall died, aged 70, of an infection after a two-year battle with a cancer of undisclosed primary origin, at the American Hospital of Paris in Neuilly-sur-Seine on 7 January 2018.

 She was buried with her husband and daughter on 20 Avenue Rachel (division 29) at Montmartre Cemetery in Paris.

+On 9 October 2023, Google celebrated what would have been her 76th birthday, five and a half years after her death, with a Google Doodle.